Like it or not, there’s both an art and science to learning how to write a cold email template that predictably converts new freelance clients.

 5. Following Up (Intelligently) on Your Cold Email.

-Here's another hard truth about freelancing: You have to fight to get noticed.
+Here’s another hard truth about freelancing: You have to fight to get noticed.
+And simply having the right email template isn’t enough to capture the attention of your prospects.

 That’s because everyone you’re pitching is busy as hell.